 If you should have a complaint or grievance regarding your work or the conduct of someone you work with, you should feel free to discuss your concern with your immediate supervisor.
-If you are unable to resolve the grievance to your satisfaction with your supervisor, you may inform him or her that you would like to take the issue up the chain of command.
-After informing your supervisor, you may contact the next higher person in the district.
-You may continue this appeal process up to the Chief who will have the final say in the resolution of the matter.
+If you are unable to resolve the grievance to your satisfaction with your supervisor, you may inform him or her in writing that you would like to take the issue up the chain of command.
+After informing your supervisor, you may contact the next higher person in the District.
+You may continue this appeal process by written submission up to the Fire Chief who will have the final say in the resolution of the matter.